screenshots from smartphone of android apps

 Google has removed the 29 camera and photo apps from the Play Store.assets.rbl.ms

-Apps that promised to enhance people's photos, of selfies, allowed them to make changes to the images.
-One, called Fill Art Photo Editor, never even delivered a final selfie.
+Apps that promised to enhance people's photos of selfies allowed them to change the images.
+One, Fill Art Photo Editor, never delivered a final selfie.
 When users went to download the final image, a prompt would appear telling them they needed to update the app — while the app designers actually had access to the actual photo.

 Users ostensibly want to trust that the apps they download are safe for their smartphones.
-But it's never a bad idea to scan reviews of an app before downloading it to a mobile device — and even checking to see if others have complained of issues, or complaining that the app doesn't work.
+But it's never a bad idea to scan reviews of an app before downloading it to a mobile device—and even check to see if others have complained of issues or that the app doesn't work.

 Another clue to look for?
-Apps that have a either a five star or a one star rating — and nothing in between.
-That could be a sign that some of the reviews are planted and fakes, and that some come from users who have actually tried to use the app and found that it won't work, or does something to their phones.
+Apps that have either a five-star or a one-star rating—and nothing in between.
+That could be a sign that some of the reviews are planted and fake and that some come from users who have actually tried to use the app and found that it won't work or does something to their phones.

-The apps have already been removed Google's Play store.
+The apps have already been removed from Google's Play Store.

 Like GearBrain on Facebook